theshydreamer/theshydreamer/README.md

 - 🤝 I’m looking for help with **Software Development**

-- 👨‍💻 All of my projects are available at [jhtsd.vercel.app](jhtsd.vercel.app)
+- 👨‍💻 All of my projects are available at [jhwebdev.vercel.app](jhwebdev.vercel.app)

 - 💬 Ask me about **JavaScript and React**